hollowverse-archive/architecture/README.md

 The architectures are documented in [`/architectures`](./architectures).
 Each markdown file describes one architecture.
 Inside `/architectures`, there's a folder named [`/diagrams`](./architectures/diagrams), which contains the [PlantUML](http://plantuml.com/) (`.puml`) files as well as the `svg` images which are generated from the `puml` files.

-The markdown files link to the generated `svg` diagrams.
+The `svg` images are referenced inside the markdown files to illustrate the documented architectures.

 ### Editing files